gmkung/decheem-docs/docs/faq.rst

 Why is Prolog not useable for this?
 --------------------------------------------
-Prolog is great for quantitative inferences and relationship deduction when properties share only inherit properties from a single parent.
+`Prolog <https://en.wikipedia.org/wiki/Prolog>`_ is great for quantitative inferences and relationship deduction when properties share only inherit properties from a single parent.
-However, numerical methods are useless against analysis of beliefs, and the ability for beliefs to inherit properties from any number of situations makes Prolog a bad choice to use for belief analysis.
+However, numerical methods are useless against analysis of beliefs, and the need for beliefs to take on different meanings (aka inherit properties) from any number of situations makes Prolog a bad choice to use for belief analysis.
+Prolog makes a distinction between 'rules' and 'facts', and that distinction takes away from the 'type-less' nature of a good general expert system.

 Why is the Carneades system not useable for this?
 --------------------------------------------
-??
+When it comes to how knowledge is represented, the `Carneades argumentation system <https://carneades.github.io/about-carneades/>`_ is one of the closest to the deCheem belief language.
+Subjects and predicates are represented together in 'statements' (belief properties in deCheem's terms), which is one step closer to true 'typelessness'.
+Carneades also represents only relations between statements in a single direction, while deCheem does that but also allows statements to have true modality (e.g. represent assertions that are true in all cases/directions).
+However, when it comes to how conclusions are generated (aka the inference engine), Carneades takes a graph-based approached (e.g. linking nodes to each other through edges) while deCheem goes for a set-based approach.
+Graphs are meant to show (cor)relation, and it can at best only deal with forward-chaining use-cases, and only for the situations that have been explictly documented either in part or full. deCheem does away with directionality altogether thanks to it's set-based approach, and also allows for deduction of all possible implicit conclusions.

 What can deCheem not deal with? (conditionals based on a situation)
 --------------------------------------------